0xtkey256/study_chain/README.md

 - **Partnerships**: Collaborate with educational institutions and offer the app to students as an added service.
 - **In-app Ads**: Display non-intrusive ads in the free version of the app as a revenue source.

-This expanded design specification document provides a more detailed plan for developing the StudyChain application, outlining key features, technologies, and considerations for a successful implementation.